 The doctor may require bone grafting in cases where the bone is weak or lacks the strength to support implant surgery.
 The surgeon then waits for the jawbone to heal and after that, places the metal post in it.

-The entire process, from start to finish, may take many months where most of the time is spent on healing and waiting for the growth of new bone in the jaw.
+The entire process, from start to finish, may take many months and most of the time is spent on healing and waiting for the growth of new bone in the jaw.

-After this, a temporary crown is given to the patient which is placed to fill the gap, and also for achieving the aesthetic goal.
-This crown can be taken off for implant procedure, one has to wait until the bone is healed properly
+After this, a temporary crown is given to the patient which is placed to fill the gap, and also to achieve the aesthetic goal.
+This crown can be taken off for an implant procedure, one has to wait until the bone is healed properly